 In October 2022, the Board adopted a stock repurchase plan (the "Repurchase Program"), pursuant to which we may repurchase up to an aggregate of \$7,500,000 of our Common Shares.
 Under the Repurchase Program, share repurchases will be made from time to time on the open market at prevailing market prices or in negotiated transactions off the market in accordance with applicable federal securities laws, including Rule 10b-18 and 10b5-1 of the Exchange Act.
-The Repurchase Program is expected to continue through September 30, 2023, unless extended or shortened by the Board.
-Ladenburg Thalmann & Co.
-Inc. will act as our exclusive purchasing agent under the Repurchase Program.
+During the three month period ended September 30, 2023, no shares were repurchased under the Repurchase Program.
+On September 7, 2023, the Board extended the Repurchase Program through October 9, 2024.